 After the hoses leave the aft cabin and enter the aft lazarette they run port and starboard.
-In photo (26), the 1.5" bilge hoses run port and connect to the manual Whale pump and the new 1.5" vented loop I added just behind the Whale pump.
+In photo (26), the 1 1/2" bilge hoses run port and connect to the manual Whale pump and the new 1 1/2" vented loop I added just behind the Whale pump.
 4.

-Photo (27) is a closer view of the installed 1.5" vented loop.
+Photo (27) is a closer view of the installed 1 1/2" vented loop.

-Photo (28) shows the Whale manual and new Rule 3700 electric bilge pump discharge hoses tied together and connecting to the 1.5" thru hull at the bottom of the transom they both now share.
+Photo (28) shows the Whale manual and new Rule 3700 electric bilge pump discharge hoses tied together and connecting to the $1 \frac{1}{2}$ " thru hull at the bottom of the transom they both now share.

-In photo (29), the 1.12" bilge hose from the Rule 1500 runs to starboard and connects high on the transom near the backstay chain plate.
+In photo (29), the 1 1/8" bilge hose from the Rule 1500 runs to starboard and connects high on the transom near the backstay chain plate.
 When I tested the system, water shot straight out of the thru hull approximately 6 inches beyond the transom.

 Photo (30) is of the wood cover in the aft lazarette protecting the radial from damage.
 I removed the propane locker and installed a non skid mat so this can be used as a step to get into the lazarette easier.
-I will be making a new propane locker with two 11# tanks and installing in the lazarette on the starboard side as my next project.
+I will be making a new propane locker to hold one 11# tank for the galley and one 5# tank for the BBQ.
+I will be installing it in the aft lazarette on the starboard side as my next project.